xoAyus/Sports-League-Management/README.md

 The following project is a Sports League Management System.
 Specifically it is a Cricket League called the Yuva Premier League (YPL)

-We got inspiration for this project from one of our member's class 12th School Project.

 The Group Members involved in the following project are:

 Anant Jain RA2211042010018